Resources

 2022 Committee: (Chair) Jianhua Xing

-One main task of the committee is to organize the membership engagement activities at the APS March meeting.
-During the meeting, the division will have one table for the committee members to interact with current and potential DBiol members, with small gifts imprinted with the DBiol logo distributed.
+3. During the meeting, the division will have one table for the committee members to interact with current and potential DBiol members, with swags imprinted with the DBIO logo distributed.
+The volunteers introduce the divisions, distribute the swags, and scan badges of potential new members.

 The DBIO compensates the MM registration fee for the Chair of the Membership Committee as this position requires the Chair to stay throughout most of the week during the MM and especially to arrive early to set up the membership Table at the MM site and coordinate the volunteers’ schedules.